 “I guess, I just always liked it because-” He cuts me off.

 “Because Dane always sang it?
 Gosh Kell, you’ve got to get over him,” Asher sits next to me, his hands moving to his lap.
 They wrap around each other.
-His wrists
+His wrists sharp and angular.

 “Why?”
 I let out a small mirthless laugh.
 “Not like I’m going to find anyone else.”